razznblue/Cron-Job-Service/src/jobs/DataPoint.md

  - Create a file under the appropriate location for your processor.
 For this example, songs.js will go in the processors/jsrf folder.
  -  Write your processing logic.
 This is where you will extract data from an external location, transform it, and save it to the Database using the new model you created.
  -  [Axios](https://github.com/axios/axios) and [Cheerio](https://github.com/cheeriojs/cheerio) are already installed as dependencies and can both be used to acheive almost anything you want to do here.
 If you want to manually create a file to ingest from, that is fine.
 If you do, please put it under src/storage and use JSON format if possible.
+ -  HINT: Make sure you can run your processor from a route before you start writing too much business logic.
+It will make developing a lot easier.
+Do the next step then come back here after.

 ### Link Processor to CronJob Trigger